mrfox2600/wifipineapplepager-payloads/library/user/remote_access/hidx_stealthlink_client/README.md

 # HIDX StealthLink

 This payload is the Wifi Pineapple Pager implementation of the HIDX Stealthlink Client for O.MG Devices.
 It allows for stealthy remote access to host machines - even airgapped systems.
-The O.MG Device can be connected to a target system via USB, and the HIDX Stealthlink Client on the pager will connect to the AP hosted by the O.MG Device, allowing for remote command execution and data exfiltration.
+The O.MG connects to the Pager's wireless network, and the Pager acts as a bridge from your terminal device (smartphone, laptop, etc.) to the target system.

 ## O.MG Device & Host Setup